-We understand the board has been presented with historical data leading up to Abdul Rahman's detention.
-However given an opportunity to review our submissions while being able to see him face to face and ask the tough questions, we hope you will consider the whole picture and realize that Abdul Rahman is a compassionate and deserving man of a second chance in life.
-He should no longer be negatively characterized as a significant and continued threat to the United States.
-We ask that you approve Abdul Rahman for transfer so that he may spend the remainder of his days in peace and in the security of his mother, brothers, and sisters.
-We thank you for this opportunity and are standing by to address any questions or concerns you may have.
+We understand the Board has been presented with historical data leading up to Abdul Rahman's detention.
+However, given an opportunity to review our submissions while being able to see him face to face and ask the tough questions, we hope you will consider the whole picture and realize that Abdul Rahman is a compassionate, a deserving man of a second chance in life.
+He should no longer be negatively characterized as a significant and continued threat to the

+United States.
+We ask that you provide -- we ask that you approve -- excuse me, Abdul Rahman for transfer so that he may spend the remainder of his days in peace and in the security of his mother, brothers, and sisters.
+We thank you for this opportunity and standing by to address any questions or concerns you may have.